mbansal2006/drug_monitor/README.md

 ### Notes

 - This example highlights one product and one manufacturer.
-- Can query further: The system supports repeatable analysis across **all products, drugs, categories, and locations**.For example, Boehringer Ingelheim Fremont, Inc. manufactures 16 other NDCs in the FDA Drug Shortages Database.
+- Can query further: The system supports repeatable analysis across **all products, drugs, categories, and locations**.

 ## Next Steps / Development Roadmap